acurwen/BASH-Calculator/README.md

 ![image](https://github.com/user-attachments/assets/50294dac-a0e7-4d2d-a5f7-dedb1ebc5362)

 I repeated the same function for subtraction, multiplication and division.
 For subtraction, I got -1, multiplication, 12, but for division, I got 0.
 I was wondering how we would account for decimal points with whole numbers, but since we are asking for an integer input, we will also get integer outputs.
-Researching some more, I see now that bash only supports integers so I don't have to worry about decimal points.
-(But I do have to create an error message when my script is prompted to divide by 0.)
+Researching some more, I found that bash only supports integers so I didn't have to worry about decimal points.
+(But I did have to create my own error message when my script is prompted to divide by 0.)

 ![image](https://github.com/user-attachments/assets/8c6c6f78-0723-4634-afe5-7af73c5390d8)